-How people lived
+How people lived long ago

-long ago

-Now fill in the names and dates of birth of your parents and grandparents in this family tree.
-Your teacher will ask you to speak to older family members at home, or will invite older members of your community to visit your class.
+Let's write Now fill in the names and dates of birth of your parents and grandparents in this family tree. at home, or will invite old Your teacher will ask you to speak to older family members at home, or will invite older members of your community to visit your class.
 What questions would you like to ask them about their lives?

-Grandpa's name:

-Dad's name:

-Grandma's name:

-Grandpa's name:
+Grandpa's name: Dad's name: Grandma's name:

-Mom's name:
+Date born: Date born: Date born:

-Grandma's name:
+Grandpa's name: Mom's name: Grandma's name:

+Date born: Date born: Date born:

-My name:
+My name: Date born: